nakano15/nservermod/README.md

 Don't steal the mod scripts.
 If you want to try making a mod based on this, reach me first.

+The mod has support to Hero's Mod.
+Giving the permission of "Allow World Building", allows characters to build on the surface.
+Use that wiselly.

+If you want to enable being able to fight the Wall of Flesh, you will need to remove the script disabling it on NpcMod.cs.
+That will require that you be able to compile a mod, though.

 Without Bisect Hosting partnership, this mod woudln't exist.
 Sadly it didn't worked.